jupyterhub/jupyterhub-deploy-docker/README.md

 ### If I change the name of the Notebook server image to spawn, do I need to restart JupyterHub?

 Yes.
-JupyterHub reads its configuration and the container image name for DockerSpawner.
-This sets the name of the Notebook server image to spawn during startup.
-It you change the name of the Docker image to spawn, you will need to restart the JupyterHub container.
+JupyterHub reads its configuration which includes the container image name for DockerSpawner.
+JupyterHub uses this configuration to determine the Notebook server image to spawn during startup.

+If you change DockerSpawner's name of the Docker image to spawn, you will need to restart the JupyterHub container for changes to occur.

-In this reference deployment, cookies are persisted to a Docker volume on the host.
-Restarting JupyterHub might cause a blip in user service as the JupyterHub container restarts, but users will not have to login again to their notebook servers.
-However, users may need to refresh their browser to re-establish connections to active Notebook kernels.
+In this reference deployment, cookies are persisted to a Docker volume on the Hub's host.
+Restarting JupyterHub might cause a temporary blip in user service as the JupyterHub container restarts.
+Users will not have to login again to their individual notebook servers.
+However, users may need to refresh their browser to re-establish connections to the running Notebook kernels.

 ### How can I backup a user's notebook directory?